comsci-uwc-isak/unit-1-project-Nitieii/README.md

 ## 2.Development of the function: Create a new car
 The following steps summarize the algorithm to create a new car in the system.

 ① Get input

 ② Check number of argurments; if 4 then continue, if not ext 'message'
     'if [ $# -eq 4 ]'

 ③ Write to main file with one extra line not erasing other Entries.

 ④ Create car tip file with license plate.txt

+## 3. Development of the function: Summerize

+*)Summerize the total km per each car

+  ①　Read the file and split the text into the array
+  ②　Calculate the sum of the km
+  ③ Print the total km to the TotalperCar.txt

 Evaluation
 -----------